• Share this on:

 Chile: leading in experience

-European imports of Chilean blueberries were valued at €215 million in 2021.
-Most blueberries exported to Europe are shipped to the Netherlands and the United Kingdom, but Germany and Spain are also increasing their imports from Chile.
+European imports of Chilean blueberries were valued at €169 million in 2023, showing a 2.7% decline over the past five years.
+Most blueberries exported to Europe are shipped to the Netherlands and the United Kingdom, but Germany and Spain have also maintained constant but lower import volumes from Chile.

 The experience and the advanced production knowledge in Chile raise the bar for new exporters.
 To compete with Chilean blueberry companies, you must be able to provide an equal quality level or distinguish yourself in another way, such as being closer to the European market.